Gwen-Bradbury/MS3/README.md

 - _Add Walk Button_- This button adds the walk to the DB.
 The information supplied in the form will be visiable on both the Home and My Walks pages, and can be edited and deleted via buttons on the 'My Walks' page.

-- _Cancel Button_- This button cancels the request to add a walk.
+- _Cancel Button_- This button cancels the request to add a new walk.

 #### Features on the Manage Parks Page -